Mediterranean Games: Description

 The Mediterranean Games, in terms of the preparation and composition of the National Delegation, are held under the auspices of the International Olympic Committee and the Hellenic Olympic Committee (HOC).

 Athens is the permanent seat of the ICMG (regardless of who the President might be) and the committee's General Secretary is Greek.
 This comes as a further tribute to Greece, highlighting its leading role with regard to the function and strengthening of the institution.
-Except that Greece bailed out of its 2013 Mediterranean Games commitment when the two cities of Volos and Larissa were supposed to host the 2013 edition of the Games.
-But because of Greece's financial troubles, they had to give that up and the 2013 honors went instead to Turkey, with the city of Mersin rescuing the 2013 edition of the Games instead.
+Greece bailed out of its 2013 Mediterranean Games commitment due to financial troubles, when the two cities of Volos and Larissa were supposed to host the 2013 edition of the games.
+The 2013 honors went to Turkey, with the city of Mersin hosting the games instead.